Niall Carolan: Club

 Carolan joined the Cuchulainns at a young age and joined the club's senior team in 2020.
+The club reached the final of the 2025 Intermediate Championship with Carolan scoring a point in their semi-final win over Killinkere.
+In the final against Butlersbridge, Carolan lined out at centre back, scoring a point as Cuchulainns won their first championship in twenty years.

 Inter-county

 Minor and under-20

 Carolan was captain of the Cavan under-20 team for the 2022 season.
 On 22 April, Carolan was in the half-back line as Cavan faced Tyrone in the Ulster final.
-Tyrone came out winners on a 0-11 to 0-10 scoreline.
+Tyrone came out winners on a 0–11 to 0–10 scoreline.

 Senior

 Carolan joined the Cavan senior squad in 2022 after the Ulster under-20 final loss.
 On 28 May, Carolan made his senior debut in a first round Tailteann Cup win over Down, scoring a point as a second half substitute.
 Carolan made his first senior start in the quarter-final win over Fermanagh on 5 June.
 Cavan went on to face Westmeath in the final on 9 July.
 Carolan started the game, with Westmeath coming out winners by four points.

+On 1 April 2023, Carolan was at corner back as Cavan faced Fermanagh in the National League Division 3 final.
+Cavan won the match by 0–16 to 1–7.